George Amick: Racing career

 Amick began racing in jalopies in the Northwestern United States before switching to midget car racing.
 He competed in USAC National midgets for three seasons, finishing in the top ten points each season, and won 16 feature races.
 He totaled 38 wins including the 1957 Turkey Night Grand Prix.

 He moved to Indy cars and won three times in 43 starts.
-In his rookie appearance at the Indianapolis 500 in 1958, Amick was assigned a "lay-down" roadster commissioned by car owner Norm Demler, designed by Quinn Epperly, and built by master Indianapolis chief mechanic George Salih.
+In his rookie appearance at the Indianapolis 500 in 1958, Amick was assigned a "lay-down" roadster commissioned by car owner Norm Demler, designed by Quin Epperly, and based upon George Salih's 1957 race-winning design.
 Amick found himself running a comfortable second to leader Jimmy Bryan with just 20 laps remaining.
-Demler and Salih felt Amick was in a position to catch Bryan and perhaps even win, but decided against pushing their rookie driver into a potentially fatal mistake, and Amick came home an easy second.
+Demler and his team felt Amick was in a position to catch Bryan and perhaps even win, but decided against pushing their rookie driver into a potentially fatal mistake, and Amick came home an easy second.
 He was named the 1958 Indianapolis 500 Rookie of the Year.

 Death

 Amick was competing in the only Indy Car race ever run at the Daytona International Speedway and was killed in an accident on the final lap.

-He is buried at Crown Hill Cemetery in Indianapolis.
+He is buried at Crown Hill Cemetery in section 235, lot 723 (39.8250392°N 86.179486°W) in Indianapolis.